 Typical Age Range

-This stage starts when growth in height stops and lasts the rest of adult life.
-On average it starts around age 17 but can start as early as 15 or as late as 20.
+This stage begins when growth in height ceases and lasts for the remainder of an adult’s life.
+On average, it typically begins around age 17, but can start as early as 15 or as late as 20.

 Characteristics and Changes During Stage 5:

-Even after stage five is reached, changes still take place for the several more years.
+Even after stage five is reached, changes continue to occur for several more years.

 Growth